Close up shot of pink court shoes on a pickleball court

 Let's talk gear.
 While both sports use paddles, there's a size difference that affects how you play.
 Ping pong paddles are compact, about 10 inches long, perfect for those lightning-fast table exchanges.
 Pickleball paddles, on the other hand, can be up to 24 inches in combined length and width.
 Why the size up?
 It's all about covering more court space and packing a bit more power into your shots.
 Despite these differences, players of both sports will tell you that mastering your paddle is key to upping your game.

 • Court size: Pickleball courts span 44 feet long by 20 feet wide, dwarfing ping pong tables at just 9 feet by 5 feet.
-This vast difference creates a more dynamic playing environment for pickleball, demanding greater movement and strategy from players.
+This vast difference between pickleball and ping pong creates a more dynamic playing environment for pickleball, demanding greater movement and strategy from players.

 • Equipment: Pickleball enthusiasts wield larger paddles made of composite materials like graphite or carbon fiber, allowing for powerful shots and precise control.
 Ping pong players, on the other hand, use smaller, wood-based paddles with rubber surfaces designed for lightning-fast, spin-heavy exchanges.
 Explore PB5star's paddle collection to find your perfect match for pickleball.